This article can also be found in the Premium Editorial Download "Computer Weekly: How technology is making business more human."

 Download it now to read this article plus other related content.

-While the draft 802.11ac Wi-Fi specification offers faster data transmission speeds and greater bandwidth to support the ever-growing number of devices on the corporate network, enterprises are learning the standard's reliance on a higher frequency channel translates to a decrease in Wi-Fi wave range.
+While the draft 802.11ac Wi-Fi specification offers faster data transmission speeds and greater bandwidth to support the ever-growing number of devices on the corporate network,

 The 802.11ac standard's use of the 5GHz frequency provides users with a cleaner connection, free from the interference sources in the crowded 2.4 GHz frequency from devices like Bluetooth headsets, microwave ovens and cordless phones, said Jason Owen, CEO of Amped Wireless, a Chino Hills, Calif.-based Wi-Fi vendor.
 But the 5GHz band has shorter wavelengths than 2.4GHz, so 802.11ac traffic is limited by how far the 5GHz channel can reach, Owen said.